magepages/mpdocs/docs/affiliate-m2/user-guide.rst

   * *Apply = Percent of cart total*: Apply discount for the percentage of cart total

-  * *Apply = Fixed amount discount for whole cart*: Apply a fixed discount for purchasing
+  * *Apply = Fixed amount discount for the whole cart*: Apply a fixed discount for purchasing

 * **Discount Amount**: Insert the amount or the percentage of discount for purchasing